AU-ExoMars/PCOT/README.md

 * Activate the environment with **conda activate pcot**.
 * Install PCOT into the environment with **python setup.py develop** (not 'install'; we want to be able to update easily).
 * You should now be able to run **./pcot** to start the application.

+## Installing without an environment manager

+Alternatively, you can directly install the packages at the top of this file using **pip3 *packagename packagename* ...** and run PCOT directly with **./pcot**.
+The danger here is, of course, clashes with your existing python environment.

 ## Environment variables